nochadisfaction/pixelated/public/test-results/cross-browser-compatibilit-3518a-should-work-in-all-browsers-chromium/error-context.md

     - text: About This Simulator
   - paragraph: This simulator allows you to practice therapeutic techniques in a private, safe environment.
 No audio or video data is recorded or stored at any time.
 All processing happens in real-time with zero data retention to ensure complete privacy and HIPAA compliance.
   - text: You can track your progress through anonymized metrics that are only stored in your browser.
-  - link "Logo Gradiant":
+  - link "Logo Pixelated Empathy":
     - /url: /
     - img "Logo"
-    - text: Gradiant
+    - text: Pixelated Empathy
   - paragraph: Secure AI therapy platform with advanced encryption for maximum privacy and HIPAA compliance.
   - link "Twitter":
     - /url: "#"